moonshine-ai/moonshine/moonshine/demo/README.md

 ## Installation

-### 0. Setup environment and install the Moonshine package
+### 0. Setup environment

-Moonshine installation steps are available in the [top level README](/README.md) of this repo.
-Ensure you have the package installed before moving onto the next steps.
+Steps to set up a virtual environment are available in the [top level README](/README.md) of this repo.
+Note that this demo is standalone and has no requirement to install the `useful-moonshine` package.
+Instead, you will clone the repo.

 ### 1. Clone the repo and install extra dependencies